-Managing Consultant, Vermont Energy Investment Corporation, Burlington, Vermont 2007 - 2010 Managed complex projects focusing on achieving aggressive efficiency and renewable energy targets, including energy policy recommendations for several jurisdictions; analysis of the role efficiency can play in deferring the need for new power plants and other supply side investments; plans for structuring and launching new and/or improved efficiency operations; led negotiations with utilities and other stakeholders regarding efficiency goals, budgets, efficiency program designs, integration of efficiency and renewable energy efforts; and the development and defense of regulatory testimony in the U.S. and Canada.
+Managing Consultant, Vermont Energy Investment Corporation, Burlington, Vermont

+Managed complex projects focusing on achieving aggressive efficiency and renewable energy targets.
+This included energy policy recommendations for several jurisdictions; analysis of the role efficiency can play in deferring the need for new power plants and other supply side investments; plans for structuring and launching new and/or improved efficiency operations; led negotiations with utilities and other stakeholders regarding efficiency goals, budgets, efficiency program designs, integration of efficiency and renewable energy efforts; and the development and defense of regulatory testimony in both the U.S. and Canada.
+Current and recent projects include:

-- American Municipal Power: Led team in developing a new implementation strategy for energy efficiency service delivery in Ohio.
-Designed a suite of programs for their 120+ municipal utilities, as well as approaches for dealing with the noncontiguous nature of their service territories. - Ontario Green Energy Coalition: Provided regulatory testimony proposing and defending a aggressive suite of energy efficiency and distributed resource acquisition strategies as part of Ontario's energy resource planning. - Rhode Island Energy Efficiency Resource Management Council: Lead team in supporting implementation of an energy efficiency least-cost procurement design and aggressive distributed resource acquisition effort Led negotiations with local utilities on goals, budgets, and designs of efficiency and renewable energy programs and strategies. - Indiana Municipal Power Agency: Led team to analyze energy efficiency potential and preliminary program design for Municipal utilities in Indiana, including coordination of program designs with anticipated statewide Core Programs.
+American Municipal Power.
+Led team in developing a new implementation strategy for energy efficiency service delivery in Ohio.
+Designed a suite of programs for their 120+ municipal utilities, as well as approaches for dealing with the non-contiguous nature of their service territories.

+Ontario Green Energy Coalition.
+Provided regulatory testimony proposing and defending a aggressive suite of energy efficiency and distributed resource acquisition strategies as part of Ontario's energy resource planning.

+Iowa Consumer Advocate.
+Provided and defended testimony stating that a proposed 640 MW coal plant could be avoided or deferred through more aggressive and comprehensive implementation of energy efficiency programs.

+Rhode Island Energy Efficiency Resource Management Council.
+Led team in supporting implementation of an energy efficiency least-cost procurement design and aggressive distributed resource acquisition.
+Led negotiations with local utilities on goals, budgets, and designs of efficiency and renewable energy programs and strategies.

+New Generation Partners.
+Assisted development of a new business venture designed to support development of community scale renewable energy and combined heat and power projects.

+Independent Consultant, Montpelier, Vermont

+Assembled and led a coalition to develop legislation that would expand Vermont's Energy Efficiency Utility, Efficiency Vermont, to be a permanent provider of all-fuels efficiency.
+Excellent legislation passed; vetoed by Governor.
+Helped form and worked with a coalition of business, advocacy, utility, low-income groups, and professional associations.
-Public Policy Coordinator, Vermont Businesses for Social Responsibility, Montpelier, Vermont

-Worked with the House Natural Resources and Energy Committee to secure passage of innovative energy legislation, including expansion of authority of and funding for Efficiency Vermont, and passage of the SPEED program, an approach to affordable renewable energy development in Vermont.
+Public Policy Coordinator, Vermont Businesses for Social Responsibility, Montpelier, Vermont 2004-2005 Provided staff leadership for a Policy Committee on issues and policy development activities.
+Worked effectively with new Chair and members (of both political parties) of the House Natural Resources and Energy Committee to secure passage of innovative energy legislation, including expansion of authority of and funding for Efficiency Vermont, and passage of the SPEED program, an approach to affordable renewable energy development in Vermont.